“Living by faith includes the call to something greater than cowardly self-preservation.”

-The Customer must have a minimum level of skills, besides the ability to use chisels, including the ability to make chisel handles and cut a high-quality Japanese plane block using only hand tools.
+Besides being expert in the use of chisels, the Customer must have a minimum level of skills, including the ability to make chisel handles and cut a high-quality Japanese plane block using only hand tools.
 Once again, this must be verified before an order will be accepted.

 Your humble servant commissioned a few chisels from the Blacksmith many years ago and went through this same qualification process, although I didn’t realize it at the time.

 The quality of his forging and heat-treat technique is unsurpassed producing a crystalline structure in hard steel that will take an extremely sharp edge, will hold that edge without easily dulling, chipping or rolling while cutting a lot of wood, and is easily sharpened.